bramtayl/Justly/README.md

 The interval, volume ratio, and tempo ratio in a note are in reference to the chord, but only affect the note itself.
 So for example, if you set the tempo ratio for a note to `2.0`, you will double the tempo of that note only (that is, you will make the note stacatto).
 You can change the instrument of notes, but not chords.
-Currently, Justly can only play one instrument: "STKClarinet".
+Currently, Justly can only play one instrument: "Plucked".
 Contributions of new instruments are welcome.

 ## Example 1: Harmony